NATO says Gaddafi's Scuds are no military threat

-BRUSSELS The use of Scud missiles by Libyan leader Muammar Gaddafi could harm civilians, but has as much chance of changing the military course of the war as "throwing dishes against a wall," NATO said on Tuesday.
+BRUSSELS, Aug 16 The use of Scud missiles by Libyan leader Muammar Gaddafi could harm civilians, but has as much chance of changing the military course of the war as "throwing dishes against a wall", NATO said on Tuesday.

 NATO confirmed information from a U.S. defence official that Libyan government forces launched a Scud-type missile for the first time in the six-month civil war on Sunday but that the rocket landed in the desert and caused no damage.